Skip to main content

 download_to_writer

-Download media using streaming when available, with automatic buffered fallback.
+Download media to a writer using streaming when available, with automatic buffered fallback.
+This is the method to use for downloading straight to a file — pass a File or BufWriter<File>.
 When the HTTP client supports streaming (supports_streaming() returns true), the entire HTTP download, decryption, and file write happen in a single blocking thread with ~40KB memory usage regardless of file size.
 When streaming is not available, the method automatically falls back to a buffered download — fetching the full response into memory, then decrypting and writing to the writer.
 This ensures download_to_writer works with any HttpClient implementation.

 pub async fn download_to_writer<W: Write + Seek + Send + 'static>(